telerik/blazor-ui/grid/save-state-in-ProtectedBrowserStorage/readme.md

 There are two pages in the project:

 - `Index.razor` uses the framework service directly and lets it serialize the data.
 - `ExplicitSerialization.razor` serializes the data explicitly to a string before passing it to the framework service.
-This can be useful for debugging purposes in case you face issues or the built-in serialization approach in the service changes/breaks.
+This can be useful for debugging purposes in case you face issues, or the built-in serialization approach in the service changes/breaks.

 ## Notes